Marmalade-NG/marmalade-ng/doc/source/policy-fixed-sale.rst

 2 - The buyer chose to buy and complete the defpact.
 In the `(enforce-sale-buy)` hook, the price is transferred to the escrow account.

-In the mean time, some policies with an higher priority (like marketplace or royalty) are allowed to take a part of the funds from the escrow account.
+In the meantime, some policies with a higher priority (like marketplace or royalty) are allowed to take a part of the funds from the escrow account.

 3 - The ``(enforce-sale-setlle)`` hook is called, and the seller is paid with the remaining funds.